19 Sights in Mantua, Italy (with Map and Images)

 5. Chiesa di Santa Maria del Gradaro

-The church of Santa Maria del Gradaro was built in Mantua starting in the year 1256 with the addition of the convent in 1260.
+The church of Santa Maria del Gradaro was built in Mantua starting from the year 1256 with the addition of the convent in 1260.
 The term Gradaro can be traced back to the Latin word cretarium which would describe the particular characteristic of the land where the original place of worship was built.

 6. Chiesa di San Sebastiano